MicroPasts/MicroPasts-Website/README.md

 Relevant folders are:

-* themes/wpbootstrap - parent theme; files for the test site (adi.micropasts.org)
+* wpbootstrap - parent theme; files for the test site (adi.micropasts.org)
 * micropasts - child theme; files for the micropasts.org site

 Upload the theme folder required to wp-content/themes.